 Representative Gilda Cobb-Hunter is no stranger to breaking new ground.
 As the first African American woman to be elected to the State House from her county in Orangeburg, South Carolina, she continued to make waves by enacting strong economic and community-driven policy.

 For over a decade, she has been a champion for legislation related to Earned Income Tax Credits (EITC).
 And earlier last year, her hard work came to fruition.
-Legislation was passed which included EITCs, as a way to alleviate poverty and aid working-class families in South Carolina.
+The legislation was passed which included EITCs, as a way to alleviate poverty and aid working-class families in South Carolina.

 As the Vice Chair of the powerful Ways and Means Committee (and the first freshman ever appointed to such committee), Cobb-Hunter used her economic expertise gained from this committee to pass EITC-related legislation.
 The passage made South Carolina the 27th state to offer working-class families a state-based EITC, in addition to the federal one.